harrellbm/digital-garden/content/The Organization of My Digital Garden.md

 	- #📖Story A personal or interesting story I would like to save for personal memory and possible use in a sermon.
 	- #📝Essay A more polished written essay on a particular subject.
 	- #📃Epistle A Short form writing that I generally send out once a month to my congregation on a particular thought or idea.
 Not a full treatment but kind of a devotional reading.
+	- #🗣Sermon An oral presentation for a worship service that I have presented.
+I tend to keep notes in short from so they tend to not be full manuscripts.
 	- #📚Definition A note that holds a kind of dictionary style definition of a word or phrase.
 	- #✒️Poem A personal or quoted poem.
 6. **Idea Importance**: